SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Control Flow
 ============

-Swift provides all the familiar control flow statements from C-like languages.
+Swift provides a variety of control flow statements.
 These include ``while`` loops to perform a task multiple times;
 ``if``, ``guard``, and ``switch`` statements to execute different branches of code based on certain conditions;